-We are an Associate Company at mac birmingham and the Associate Company in Residence at the University of Birmingham's Department of Drama and Theatre Arts.
+We are an Associate Company at MAC in Birmingham and the Associate Company in Residence at the University of Birmingham's Department of Drama and Theatre Arts.

-Gareth joined the ITC Board at the AGM in February 2018.
-Philip sits on the Board of the National Rural Touring Forum and is a Trustee of the John Feeney Charitable Trust.
+Gareth joined the ITC Board at the AGM in February 2018 and is now the Vice-Chair.
+Philip currently sits on the Board of the National Rural Touring Forum and is a Trustee of the John Feeney Charitable Trust.

 - New Writing